docwarems/jmc-tutorial/docs/README.md

 In the custom page, events can also be grouped.
 Create a new page, using the Servlet Request Run event again.
 Name the page Request Log.
 Add a new filter from attribute, this time ECID.
-Select isn’t null as the predicate relation.
+Select isn't null as the predicate relation.

 ![eclipse jmc request log ecid grouping][eclipse-jmc-request-log-ecid-grouping]